-# Example configuration.yaml entry proximity: home: ignored_zones: - twork devices: - device_tracker.car1 tolerance: 50 unit_of_measurement: mi
+# Example configuration.yaml entry proximity: home: ignored_zones: - work devices: - device_tracker.car1 tolerance: 50 unit_of_measurement: mi

 The zone to which this integration is measuring the distance to.
 Default is the home zone.

-Where proximity is not calculated for a device (either the device being monitored or ones being compared (e.g., work or school).
+Where proximity is not calculated for a device or person (either the device being monitored or ones being compared (e.g., work or school).

-A list of devices to compare location against to check closeness to the configured zone.
+A list of devices and/or persons to compare location against to check closeness to the configured zone.

 The tolerance used to calculate the direction of travel in meters (m) to filter out small GPS coordinate changes.

-To add multiple proximity components, simply use a list in your
+To add multiple proximity components, add a mapping to your